 In this quick start guide, we're going to show you how to set up and use JupyterLab, a data science environment.
 JupyterLab is the tool of choice for data scientists around the globe.
 Using JupyterLab we will run some reports on your own data.
 All reports are editable so you can quickly start experimenting and exploring more!

-This guide is assuming that you are running have Home Assistant not Home Assistant Core (see here for a summary of the differences).
-Home Assistant is out all-in-one platform and can easily be extended with other software, like JupyterLab.
+This guide is assuming that you are running Home Assistant not Home Assistant Core (see here for a summary of the differences).
+Home Assistant is our all-in-one platform and can easily be extended with other software, like JupyterLab.
 In case you are not using a supervised installation of Home Assistant, please check out the quick start to Home Assistant Data Science for Home Assistant Core users.

 To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Community Add-ons project.
 To get started: